 Gather all photos about the accommodation (if you have) before you enter and after you leave the place.

 Record or save your emails, messages, phone calls.
-Sometimes you can record some value information which can stand against your landlord.
+Sometimes you can record some valuable information which can stand against your landlord.

 Københavns Retshjælp, or Copenhagen Legal Aid, offers FREE legal advice to all citizens, no matter your nationality, and no matter whether you live in Copenhagen or indeed in Denmark.
 However, there are some conditions for receiving free legal advice.
 You can check here.